Do I have to be a Christian to volunteer?

 I did volunteer training last year.
 Do I need to do it again?

-A number of things have changed from last year eg. venues, coordinators, policies and procedures.
-We will also be having different people lead different parts of the training and may cover areas we didn't last time.
-Therefore, all volunteers for 2018 will need to attend one of the training sessions in May.
+A number of things may have changed from last year.
+Training will be split so that returning volunteers need only stay for the first half.
+Therefore, all volunteers for 2019 will need to attend one of the training sessions in May.
 We hope you will also be able to encourage new volunteers who may be feeling a little apprehensive.

 Can I bring my children along to help?